There is a lot of speculation about how machine learning and artificial intelligence could take creative jobs away from people.

 Considering how quickly technology evolves and what machine learning is capable of, concerns about job security among translators is understandable.

-In this article, I am going to explain why you can never rely on a machine translation to translate your website and marketing materials and why no matter how much it evolves, machine translation can never replace really good translators.
+In this article, I am going to explain why you can never rely on a machine translation to translate your website and marketing materials and why no matter how much technology evolves, machine translation can never replace adept translators.

 Machines are not smart enough to learn a language